Difference Between Parasitic Roots and Mycorrhizae

 5. Adaptation to Nutrient Availability: Mycorrhizae and parasitic roots serve as adaptations in environments lacking sufficient nutrition, providing plants with access to their necessary nutrient sources from other plants if resources become limited; mycorrhizae enhance nutrient absorption from soil by expanding access.

 Although mycorrhizae and parasitic roots share similarities, their overall characteristics and effects differ drastically.
-Parasitic roots cause harm to host plants by taking advantage of nutrients taken up for themselves while mycorrhizae create mutually beneficial relationships that increase the intake of essential vitamins while improving both the plant’s and its fungal companion’s health.
+Parasitic roots cause harm to host plants by taking advantage of nutrients taken up for themselves while mycorrhizae create mutually beneficial relationships which increase intake of essential vitamins while improving both plant’s and its fungal companion’s health.

 Conclusion